Himanshu2002Singh/Data-Analysis/README.md

-#Microsoft Engage program 2022
+# Microsoft Engage program 2022

  This is a project Challenges of Microsoft engage program 2022 I have selected second project Which was Data analysis so Project are ---
  Data-Analysis of Automotive industry

-#Data-Analysis of Automotive industry
+# Data-Analysis of Automotive industry
+Problems Statement
+Develop an application to demonstrate how the Automotive Industry could harness data to take informed decisions.

  File path which are included in this project/ are used in this project
     df=pd.read_csv('datafile\cars_ds_final.csv',encoding='latin-1')